A New Italian Rooftop Lounge Debuts in Dallas Just In Time For Patio Season

 For food, guests can expect Insulate di Polpo (with charred octopus), four kinds of pizettes, ‘Nduja Arancini, scallop crudo, Tuscan paté, and more.
 The three dessert options include balsamic strawberries, olive oil cake, and pistachio tiramisu.

-Terrazza di Triozzi is walk-in only, expect for cabanas which need to be reserved ahead of time through Resy and have a $150 minimum.
+Terrazza di Triozzi is walk-in only, except for cabanas which need to be reserved ahead of time through Resy and have a $40 per person minimum for parties of four to six people.
+Smaller parties can call the restaurant to reserve.
 Hours are the same as Via Triozzi: Sunday from 5 to 9 pm; Monday, Wednesday & Thursday 5 to 10 pm; Friday & Saturday 5 to 11 pm; and closed Tuesday.